From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models: Phenomenology of flavour conserving observables

 with $\omega_i = m_i^2 / (64\pi^2 v^2)$ and $\mathcal{Q}= -{c_{LR}}/{k_{LR}}$.
 For fixed $R_{ii}$ this equation describes an ellipse in the $\Delta a_i$ -- $d_i$ plane.
 While a correlation of this form can be found in a variety of models \cite{Dermisek:2022aec,Dermisek:2023nhe} (see also \cite{Crivellin:2021rbq,Athron:2025ets}), the notable distinction of the VLL models is the relative loop suppression of the dipole moments compared to the Higgs coupling corrections, stemming from the fact that the latter is generated already at tree-level.
 As a consequence, the normalization factor $\omega_i$ has the typical order of magnitude for electroweak corrections to the dipole moments, leading to a very strong correlation.
 Fig.~\ref{fig:dipoleellipses} shows the resulting constraint from the current values of $R_{ii}$ for all three lepton generations.
 From Tab.~\ref{tab:cpl-coeff} one finds only three distinct values of $\mathcal{Q}=1$ ($L\oplus E$ and $L\oplus N^a$), $\mathcal{Q}=5$ ($L_{3/2}\oplus E$ and $L_{3/2}\oplus E^a$) and $\mathcal{Q}=9$ ($L\oplus E^a$).
 One special case is $L\oplus N$, where the chirally enhanced contributions \emph{accidentally} vanish, due to the antisymmetric SU$(2)$ contraction in the operator $\overline{l_L}e_R\Phi(\tilde\Phi^\dagger\Phi)$ induced by the analogous diagram to Fig.~\ref{fig:HHH}.

 The three plots illustrate the special role played by the muon.
 Here, all three constraints on $R_{\mu\mu}$, $a_\mu$ and $d_\mu$ imply similarly strong restrictions of parameter space.
 In contrast, for the electron, $R_{ee}$ is essentially unconstrained but the limits on $a_e$ and $d_e$ are very strong.
-For the $\tau$-lepton, $R_{\tau\tau}$ is tightly constrained, leading to very specific viable combinations of $a_\tau$ and $d_\tau$ in each VLL model, but these predictions cannot be tested by foreseen direct determinations of $a_\tau$ and $d_\tau$.
+For the $\tau$-lepton, $R_{\tau\tau}$ is tightly constrained, leading to very specific viable combinations of $a_\tau$ and $d_\tau$ in each VLL model.
+Reaching the necessary precision in order to test this correlation will require a significant experimental effort, but may optimistically be possible with sufficient statistics \cite{Crivellin:2021spu,USBelleIIGroup:2022qro}.

 Lastly, we specialise to the case without CP violation (corresponding to real couplings and $d_i=0$) and focus specifically on the muon.
 In this case, the constraint Eq.~\eqref{eq:muon-signal-strength} together with the correlation Eq.~\eqref{eq:Rii-correlation} singles out two cases, either (i) $\Delta a_\mu \approx 0$ and $\lambda_{\mu\mu}\approx \lambda_{\mu\mu}^\text{SM}$ (corresponding to the left apex of the ellipses in the middle plot of Fig.~\ref{fig:dipoleellipses}), or (ii) $\Delta a_\mu \approx 4\mathcal{Q}\omega_\mu$ resulting in $\lambda_{\mu\mu}\approx -\lambda_{\mu\mu}^\text{SM}$ (corresponding to the right apex of the ellipses).
 Explicitly, the allowed ranges are (see also Fig.~5.20 in Ref.~\cite{Athron:2025ets})